Sample Work Products

 Please note also: Every journal has a house style that

 provide excellent models of genealogies and proof arguments, Genealogy Standards recommends, for consistency,

 WRITING STYLE: Chicago Manual of

-History Sources from Artifacts to Cyberspace (Baltimore: Genealogical Publishing
+History Sources from Artifacts to Cyberspace, third edition revised (Baltimore: Genealogical Publishing

 Case Studies and Proof